 During the year, the IA Department conducted its audit reviews based on the internal audit plan approved by the AC.
+At each quarterly meeting with the AC, the Head of IA presents on the status of the internal audit plan and proposes adjustments to the plan with a view to enhancing agility and relevance of audits performed.
 All audit reports detailing audit findings and recommendations are provided to management who would respond on the actions to be taken.
-Each quarter, the IA Department would submit to the AC a report on the status of the audit plan and on audit findings and actions taken by management on such findings.
-Key findings are highlighted at AC meetings for discussion and follow-up action.
+The audit reports are also circulated to the AC and the external auditors.
+Each quarter, the IA Department also presents to the AC, a summary of the key audit findings and actions taken by management on such findings, including tracking of implementation of audit recommendations for past audit reports to ensure proper closure of agreed action plans by management.
 The AC monitors the timely and proper implementation of required corrective, preventive or improvement measures undertaken by management.